lowRISC/opentitan/hw/ip/aes/doc/_index.md

 The SubBytes operation is a non-linear byte substitution that operates independently on each byte of the state using a substitution table (S-Box).
 It is both used for the cipher data path and the key expand data path.
-In total, 20 S-Boxes are used (16 for SubBytes, 4 for KeyExpand), each having 8-bit input and output.
+In total, the AES unit instantiates 20 S-Boxes in parallel (16 for SubBytes, 4 for KeyExpand), each having 8-bit input and output.
+In combination with the 128-bit wide data path, this allows to perform one AES round per iteration.

 The design of this S-Box and its inverse can have a big impact on circuit area, timing critical path, robustness and power leakage, and is itself its own research topic.